symbuzzer/chopin-miui12-flasher/README.md

 MIUI 12 fastboot firmware flasher for POCO X3 GT / REDMI NOTE 10 PRO 5G

 HOW TO USE:
--Create \SDK\ folder and copy Android Platform Tools in this folder
+-Create \SDK\ folder and extract Android Platform Tools in this folder
 -Create \images\ folder
 -Open fastboot rom file with Winrar (or alternate) and copy all contents of the images folder to created images folder
 -Double click to run *.bat file and follow instructions